mukundan1012-creator/Sepsis-Early-Risk-Prediction/README.md

 This means "no prior data" and "genuinely no change" are represented identically, which could reduce sensitivity in early ICU hours — exactly when early detection matters most.
-A future improvement would be to add an explicit `is_first_hour` flag or use backward-fill within each patient group instead of a static 0.
+A future improvement would be to add an explicit `is_first_hour` flag or u"A future improvement would be to add an explicit is_first_hour feature or explore more advanced temporal imputation techniques."

 ---